Kleine Gigue in G, K. 574

 The gigue consists of only 38 bars and is written in 6/8 time.
 The bass line in the last four bars of the first half, and its transposed repetition in the second half before the coda, are notable for including all tones of the chromatic scale.
 However they are not tone rows as some tones are repeated.

-Pyotr Ilyich Tchaikovsky based the opening movement of his Mozartiana orchestral suite on this work.
+Tchaikovsky based the opening movement of his Mozartiana orchestral suite on this work.